quentinDupont/odoo-addons-hr-incubator/hr_cae_promotion/readme/DESCRIPTION.rst

-Add `hr.promotion` to handle groups of applicants in a CAE - Cooperative Activité Emploi
+Manage promotions in a CAE.

+* Adds promotions as groups of employees.